10 Simple Mantras That Stop Negative Thinking And Stress Eating

 > When I move my body, I experience life.

-> I nourish my mind, body and heart with a kind and loving heart.
+> I nourish my mind, body, and heart with a loving, loving heart.

 Conclusion

-Sometimes we get caught up in complicated tools or strategies and think that they are naturally more effective.
-But most of the time they’re just confusing and don’t stop negative thinking or stress eating.
-Simple, clear and easily used strategies and tools, that you use every day are what support you on the path to living mindfully and fulfilling your intentions.
+Sometimes, we get caught up in complicated tools or strategies and think they are naturally more compelling.
+But most of the time, they’re confusing and don’t stop negative thinking or stress eating.
+Simple, straightforward, and easily used strategies and tools you use daily to live mindfully and fulfill your intentions.